ProductVoyagers/VideoLab/replit.md

-# Virtual Production Client Portal
+# Virtual Media Production Client Portal

 ## Overview

-This is a comprehensive virtual production client portal featuring subscription-based services, a marketplace for digital assets, and pay-as-you-go credit system.
+This is a comprehensive Virtual Media Production client portal featuring subscription-based services, a marketplace for digital assets, and pay-as-you-go credit system.
 The application serves as a professional production service platform where clients can subscribe to monthly production packages (SAR 15,000-65,000), purchase individual assets through the marketplace, or buy pay-as-you-go kits for flexible project needs.
 It includes a cinematic video background, modern UI with subscription-focused messaging, marketplace browsing with asset categories (photogrammetry, environments, mocap, media packs), credit management system, admin dashboard for submissions, and seamless integration between subscription services and marketplace functionality.

 ## User Preferences